faster-cpython/ideas/3.12/README.md

 It will be up to the caller to reorder arguments and fill in defaults, so that if we call `foo(b=1, a=0)` the VM would swap `a` and `b` and push `None`, before calling the C function `foo_hasty`.

-It will be up to the tooling, whether cffi, argument clinic or something else, to create `foo_hasty`, which in this case would look something like:
+It will be up to the tooling, whether cffi, argument clinic, or something else, to create `foo_hasty`, which in this case would look something like:
 ```C
 PyObject *foo_hasty(PyObject args[3]) {
     PyObject *a_obj = args[0];